jmcerrejon/PiKISS/README.md

 ## [ Update ]

- If you want the latest version, just enter into the directory with cd PiKISS and type:
+*PiKISS* check if new scripts are available on remote and update them automatically, but If you want to get the latest version manually, just enter into the directory with cd PiKISS and type:

 <pre>
 git pull
 </pre>

-NOTE: If you use another distribution other than *Raspberry OS/TwisterOS*, maybe you need to execute the next command: *git config --global http.sslVerify false*
+**NOTE:** If you use another distribution other than *Raspberry OS/TwisterOS*, maybe you need to execute the next command: *git config --global http.sslVerify false*

 ### [ HELP ME! ]